 The Response: A digital platform to help patients manage their rehab

-We have developed and are trialing a digital support platform to cater for increased patient engagement with TKR rehabilitation services (surgical preparation and recovery).
+We have developed and are trialling a digital support platform to cater for increased patient engagement with TKR rehabilitation services (surgical preparation and recovery).
+The digital tool (mobile app) includes information on the surgery and preparation, patient coaching, assistance with physiotherapy, plus use of wearables to motivate patients to self monitor and stay engaged.
 As part of the platform (web portal), clinicians can configure individual physiotherapy programs and monitor patient progress remotely.

-In addition the app provides flexibility in TKR care delivery, particularly in rural remote areas, or for patients with busy lifestyles and has potential to achieve the same clinical outcomes as normal ‘business as usual’ care.
+In addition, the app digital platform provides flexibility in TKR care delivery, particularly in rural remote areas, or for patients with busy lifestyles and has potential to achieve the same clinical outcomes as normal ‘business as usual’ care.